SuperMatCat24/Mini-Macro/README.md

 - Collisions with walls are broken
 - ~~Some particles are scaled too big~~
 - Some particles are spawned incorrectly
+- The enemy sometimes uses the same car as the player

 # TODO